 The Memory Foundations proposal sought to preserve and reveal a portion of the slurry walls of the bathtub of the WTC Site as a symbol and physical embodiment of the resilience of withstanding the attacks of September 11.
-The tallest building in the world would rise 1,776 feet in the air on the northwest corner, and four other commercial towers would encircle the memorial setting in a descending spiral New cultural facilities and a performing arts center would be sited directly around the memorial.
+North of the bathtub, the tallest building in the world would rise 1,776 feet in the air, and four other commercial towers would encircle the Memorial setting in a descending spiral.
+New cultural facilities and a performing arts center would be sited directly around the Memorial.
 At street level, Memory Foundations would create a lively public realm by restoring Greenwich and Fulton Streets with a continuous street wall and at-grade retail shops and restaurants.
 On the east, Wedge of Light Plaza would be created along Fulton Street from the St. Paul's churchyard to the entrance to the September 11th Place.
-Fulton Street would be extended west as the Park of Heroes.
+The Fulton Street corridor would be extended west of the Museum as the Park of Heroes.